Kyawthuite

-Kyawthuite (/ˈtʃɜːrˌtuːaɪt/) is a rare mineral with formula BiSbO_{4}.
+Kyawthuite is an extremely rare mineral with formula BiSbO_{4}.
 It is a natural bismuth antimonate, in which bismuth has oxidation state +3, and antimony oxidation state +5.

+The only known sample of kyawthuite is on display at the Natural History Museum of Los Angeles County.

 Description

 Kyawthuite is monoclinic, with space group I2/c, and is isostructural with clinocervantite, its trivalent-antimony-analogue.
 Kyawthuite is an antimony-analogue of clinobisvanite.

 Occurrence

 Kyawthuite was discovered in the vicinity of Mogok in Myanmar, an area famous for its variety of gemstone minerals, in 2010 and was subsequently identified as being a new specimen by Dr. Kyaw Thu.
 The International Mineralogical Association officially recognised kyawthuite as a new mineral in 2015.

 Only one 0.3-gram sample of the naturally occurring form of this mineral is documented, and it is stored and on display at the Natural History Museum of Los Angeles County.

 A pedestal at the Natural History Museum of Los Angeles County, displaying the only known piece of kyawthuite, as well as various other gemstones.